TerminalsandCoffee/terraform-associate-study/README.md

 This repo serves as both a personal learning record and a resource for others preparing for the Terraform Associate certification.
 Each section includes concise explanations, CLI commands, and hands-on lab code that mirrors real-world workflows in AWS.

-**Recently Enhanced:** Sections 07-13 have been added with comprehensive exam-focused content covering CLI commands, for_each/count comparison, provider configuration, lifecycle blocks, resource targeting/import, Terraform Cloud, and secrets management.

 If you find this helpful, feel free to **star** the repo!

 ---